Reneechang17/nee-portfolio/README.md

 - This is my personal portfolio source code.
 - Now is deploy on Vercel: https://renee-chang.vercel.app/

-### [Key Feature🧩]
+### [Key Feature]
-- 🌟 Portfolio Website with Home, About, Project and Blog sections
+- Portfolio Website with Home, About, Project and Blog sections
-- 🌟 3D effects and animation web design and display
+- 3D effects and animation web design and display
-- 🌟 Easy update function and management system with Prismic
+- Easy update function and management system with Prismic

-### [Technologies Used🔧]
+### [Technologies Used]
 - Programming Language: TypeScript
 - Frontend design: Next.js, React.js, Tailwind CSS, Three.js
 - Data Management and Others: Prismic, GSAP